ammuth/MATH373_Spring2021_Project2_ammuth/README.md

 2) multiclasslogisticregression.py is the code for part two using SGD on the MNIST data.
 3) ALL COMMENTARY ON PART 2 IS BELOW!

-*Note*
-  The last chunk of code in the multiclasslogisticregression.py file should only be run seperately after the rest of the code runs.

 The accuracy we get for part 2 with the MNIST data (as printed out when code runs) is .9227--which is great!